jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 Once enabled, you can run formatting either by calling `vim.lsp.buf.formatting()` or pass the request through the plugin by calling `:lua require 'nvim-lsp-ts-utils'.format()`.

+## Troubleshooting

+First, please check your config and make sure it's in line with the latest readme.

+Second, please update to the latest Neovim master, as that's what the plugin is built and tested on.

+Third, if your issue is related to linting or formatting, please try setting `debug = true` in `setup` and inspecting the output in `:messages` to make sure it matches what you expect.

+If those options don't help, please open up an issue and provide as much information as possible about your error, including debug output when relevant.
+Thank you for helping the plugin grow and improve!

 ## Tests